 1. Preheat oven to 400 degrees.
 In large bowl, combine sugar with cornstarch and spices.
 Add apples and lemon juice and toss to coat evenly.

 2. Spoon apple mixture into prepared crust.
+Top and seal with second pie crust.
 Fold overhang up over the pie-plate's rim and pinch to form a decorative edge.
-Top evenly with crumb mixture.
+Cut three vents in top crust.
+Sprinkle evenly with crumb mixture.

 3. Bake pie 1 hour 10 minutes or until apples are tender when pierced with knife (to prevent burning, cover pie loosely with tented foil after 40 minutes).
 Cool pie on rack 3 hours to serve warm, or refrigerate to serve cold later.

 I love baking and cooking with pumpkin, mostly because the average person (me included until a few years ago) normally doesn't think past a traditional pumpkin pie when presented with the ingredient.
 I haven't touched the canned puree in ages (I use this site's step-by-step to make it fresh–it seems more complicated than it looks the results are like comparing night and day it's that good).
 Check out the links below to find the perfect recipe for this Halloween–and keep another in mind for Thanksgiving!